Thomas-Daugaard/BirthClinicPlanning/README.txt

 3) Replace the connection string with you own connection string in the "OnConfiguring()" method, and save.

+4) In the package manager console, type: "update-database", to apply the included migration fil to the database.

 ======================================   Now you are ready to run the application  =========================================

 Step B: